Diocese of Cuneo: History

 During the French occupation, religious orders were dissolved or expelled, and convents and monasteries closed and confiscated by the government.
 In Cuneo this included two monasteries and the convent of the Capuchins.
 The monastery of S. Annunziata became a hospice for the poor and an orphanage, and the monastery of the Terziarie became first a prison and then a warehouse for salt and a military barracks.

 Following the Concordat of 1801 between Bonaparte and Pope Pius VII, the French demanded a reduction in the number of dioceses in Piedmont and their conformity to rules established by the French government.
 The Pope was compelled to issue a bull, Gravissimis causis (1 June 1803), in which the number of dioceses in Piedmont was reduced to eight: Turin, Vercelli, Ivrea, Acqui, Asti, Mondovi, Alessandria and Saluzzo.
-This, and the appointment of bishops by Napoleon, caused great confusion, and once Bonaparte had been compelled to abdicate, and the Kingdom of Sardina was returned to the House of Savoy, a revision of the ecclesiastical situation was essential.
+This, and the appointment of bishops by Napoleon, caused great confusion, and once Bonaparte had been compelled to abdicate, and the Kingdom of Sardinia was returned to the House of Savoy, a revision of the ecclesiastical situation was essential.
 The revision was carried out in 1817 by Pope Pius VII in his bull, Beati Petri (17 July 1817).
 The new diocese of Cuneo was created as diocesan borders were redrawn.